 Slow Cooker When It’s Hot Out

 Slow cookers are also a great alternative to turning on the oven or stove.
 And you can have a full meal.

-I also will plug my slow cooker in outside on the back deck to cook for the day-saving the house from the little bit of heat that does radiate from my cooker.
+I will also plug my slow cooker in outside on the back deck to cook for the day, saving the house from the little bit of heat that radiates from my cooker.

-Imagine a delicious meat sauce cooking all day in your crockpot outside for the top of the hot dogs that you are going to grill later!
+Imagine a delicious meat sauce cooking all day in your crockpot outside for the top of the hot dogs that you will grill later!
 That’s a pretty cheap summer meal idea!
 Check out more below!

 Roasting Cooker To Keep Your House Cool

 We have a large Nesco cooker that my gram got me years ago for Christmas.
 I also plug this in outside.